-Ask any parent and they will most probably tell you that their child idolises their teacher.
+Ask any parent and they will most probably tell you that their child idolizes their teacher.
 I can tell a lot about the teachers of my own children by the way that they imitate them when they are playing teachers at home.
-If you are modeling the values that you want to instill in the children you teach, it will naturally feed down into their behaviours.
-Speak to your children with kindness and respect, listen to them, be patient with them and if you get it wrong—say sorry!
+If you are modeling the values that you want to instill in the children you teach, it will naturally feed down into their behaviors.
+Speak to your children with kindness and respect, listen to them, be patient with them, and if you get it wrong—say sorry!

-Where possible, try to develop the way you deal with conflicts and behaviour incidents.
-Try to spend some time with the child, helping them to understand the effect that their behaviour has had on other people and helping them to think of a way that they can make things better.
+Where possible, try to develop the way you deal with conflicts and behavior incidents.
+Try to spend some time with the child, helping them to understand the effect that their behavior has had on other people and helping them to think of a way that they can make things better.
 More information on restorative justice can be found on Edutopia.

 The opportunities for developing social skills are everywhere and in everything that we do.
 The more you prioritize these skills, the more you will see the children you teach grow in character.
 It is worth a little effort as the rewards are massive.
 If we can train our children to be kind and respectful to each other, to resolve conflicts positively and to support each other, that can only make our role as a teacher happier and more rewarding.